Tech-at-DU/ACS-4931-Testing-and-Architecture/README.md

 Students by the end of the course will be able to ...

-1. Compare and contrast software construction options and make informed decisions around which to pick.
+1. Compare and contrast software architecture options and design patterns to make informed decisions around which to pick.
 1. Produce elegant pseudocode to quickly describe how to solve a problem.
 1. Practice techniques to improve the quality and craftsmanship of their software.
-1. Design and implement code refactors.
+1. Design and implement code refactoring techniques to improve readability.
-1. Apply debugging and testing best practices to more easily resolve bugs.
+1. Apply debugging and unit-testing best practices to improve quality assurance.

 ## Schedule